Watch Our FREE Training

 Technically, with the right strategy and a great guide, you can start wholesaling without any money whatsoever.
 Because you aren’t purchasing the property, you don’t absorb the financial risk involved in typical real estate transactions.

 As the middleman in the transaction, you’re purchasing the real estate contract that gives you the right to sell the property to the right buyer for the right price.
-Your financial risk is minimized when you learn how to connect a seller in search of the right buyer.
+Your financial risk is minimized when you learn how to connect a seller with a buyer.

 Like anything in life, if you want to be successful in wholesale real estate, you must consider your risk tolerance and how you will maintain your margins.